Oberth effect: Explanation in terms of work and kinetic energy

 This greater change in kinetic energy can then carry the rocket higher in the gravity well than if the propellant were burned at a lower speed.

 Description in terms of work

-Rocket engines produce the same force regardless of their velocity.
-A rocket acting on a fixed object, as in a static firing, does no useful work at all; the rocket's stored energy is entirely expended on accelerating its propellant in the form of exhaust.
+The thrust produced by a rocket engine is independent of the rocket’s velocity relative to the surrounding atmosphere.
+A rocket acting on a fixed object, as in a static firing, does no useful work; the rocket's chemical energy is progressively converted to kinetic energy of the exhaust, plus heat.
 But when the rocket moves, its thrust acts through the distance it moves.
-Force multiplied by distance is the definition of mechanical energy or work.
-So the farther the rocket and payload move during the burn (i.e. the faster they move), the greater the kinetic energy imparted to the rocket and its payload and the less to its exhaust.
+Force multiplied by displacement is the definition of mechanical work.
+The greater the velocity of the rocket and payload during the burn, the greater the displacement and the work done, and the greater the increase in kinetic energy of the rocket and its payload.
+As the velocity of the rocket increases, progressively more of the available kinetic energy goes to the rocket and its payload, and less to the exhaust.

 This is shown as follows.
 The mechanical work done on the rocket ($W$) is defined as the dot product of the force of the engine's thrust ($\vec{F}$) and the displacement it travels during the burn ($\vec{s}$):